impaler/blog/posts/debugging-fp-js.md

 ### Compile time type checking

-[Typescript][typescript] can be of huge benefit to a functional style for catching errors at compile time or in an ide.
+[Typescript][typescript] can be of huge benefit to a functional style for catching errors at compile time or in your ide.
+Typescript can't really help you with runtime errors.

-This can't help you while really debugging an error from the runtime.
-If you are starting to type functional code, it should be said that incorrectly typed code can lead to introducing errors that only show while in the runtime.
-So blindly trusting complex types can lead to a false sense of security.
+It should be said that incorrectly typed code, can lead to introducing errors that only show up in the runtime.
+For example, if you cast something as `any` this tells Typescript to ignore the type.
+Now if you were to pass something invalid through `any`, you will only see an error in the runtime.
+Keep in mind blindly trusting complex types or leaving functions parameters as `any` can lead to a false sense of security and runtime errors.

 In some scenarios, I have found that strictly typing everything religiously can be quite cumbersome with little return.
 For example, think about strictly typing a large [pipe][ramda-pipe] or [compose][ramda-compose] with [Generics][ts-generics] from the Ramda [@types/ramda][@types/ramda] definitions.

 For a reasonably large pipe, consider strict compliance with this interface: